What are the disadvantages of investing in gold?

-However, there are some downsides you should be aware of before you get involved.
-Here are some of the disadvantages of investing in gold.
+Investing in gold is generally revered as a good investment, but there are some downsides you should be aware of before you get involved.
+Gold is recognized as a safe haven investment, has low long-term volatility and is easy to understand.
+However, there are potential transaction costs, storage problems and lack of liquidity.
 When you invest in gold, you'll need to have all the cash on hand to make a purchase.
-You cannot use leverage, or any type of financing, for this type of investment or purchase.

-This can severely limit the number of people who can participate in the market.
+You cannot use leverage or any type of financing for this type of investment or purchase.
 Investing in gold will not provide you with any kind of tax advantage.
 Conversely, if you invest in stocks for an extended period, you will only have to pay a long-term capital gains tax of 15 percent.
 One of the big risks of investing in gold is that it is subject to confiscation.

 The government could enter and confiscate all the gold in a warehouse if it deems it necessary.
 In that case, there is nothing you can do about it and you will lose your investment.
-However, you should be aware of the possible risks involved in this type of investment.
-First, it takes considerable capital to be able to buy gold.
+It takes considerable capital to be able to buy gold and finding the best and secure storage for your assets can be challenging.
+Its speculative nature of value may be precarious for conservative investors.
+Gold investments are not eligible for any kind of tax advantage and its liquidity problems can be solved by investing in gold ETFs, but that eliminates the benefit of owning physical gold.

-Another challenge is finding the best and secure storage for your assets.
-Finally, its speculative nature of value may be precarious for conservative investors.
-One problem with investing in gold is that you have to keep it somewhere.
+While I wouldn't recommend this if you don't know what you're doing, you can get higher returns compared to just investing in physical gold and those additional instruments give you plenty of room to play with gold investments.
 Now that you know all the advantages and disadvantages of investing in gold, it's up to you to decide whether you still want to buy gold or, rather, invest in the stock market or real estate.

 Rochelle Paker